juliomateoslangerak/omero-metrics/README.md

 - Open the project in PyCharm as you would normally do.
 - Create or select the interpreter/virtual environment.
 - Create a new run configuration:
     - Give it a name as you wish.
     - Select the interpreter
     - Configure the script.
 This corresponds with the manage.py script in the omeroweb package in your venv. eg: "./.venv/lib/python3.10/site-packages/omeroweb/manage.py"
     - Enter the script parameters: `runserver localhost:8000 --noreload`
     - Configure the environment variables:
         - DJANGO_SETTINGS_MODULE=omeroweb.settings
         - OMERODIR=/the/path/to/the/omerodir/created/by/the/configuration/script/ eg: home/your_name/PycharmProjects/omero-metrics/omerodir
-      - REACT_VERSION=18.2.0
+        - REACT_VERSION=18.2.0  <!-- TODO: This will have to be removed in future versions -->
         - PYTHONUNBUFFERED=1
 - Apply and click OK.
 - Run or debug the configuration as usual.